chris48s/arcgis2geojson/README.md

 # arcgis2geojson.py
-A Python 3 library for converting ArcGIS JSON to GeoJSON: A partial port of ESRI's [arcgis-to-geojson-utils](https://github.com/Esri/arcgis-to-geojson-utils/).
+A Python library for converting ArcGIS JSON to GeoJSON: A partial port of ESRI's [arcgis-to-geojson-utils](https://github.com/Esri/arcgis-to-geojson-utils/).

+## Platform Support
+arcgis2geojson is tested under python versions 2.7, 3.2, 3.3, 3.4 and 3.5

 ## Usage